Frankie Knuckles: 1990s–2010s

 Knuckles made numerous popular Def Classic Mixes with John Poppo as sound engineer, and Knuckles partnered with David Morales on Def Mix Productions.
 His debut album Beyond the Mix (1991), released on Virgin Records, contained what would be considered his seminal work, "The Whistle Song", which was the first of four number ones on the US dance chart.
 The Def Classic mix of Lisa Stansfield's "Change", released in the same year, also featured the whistle-like motif.
 Another track from the album, "Rain Falls", featured vocals from Lisa Michaelis.
 Eight thousand copies of the album had sold by 2004.
 Other key remixes from this time include his rework of the Electribe 101 anthem "Talking with Myself" and Alison Limerick's "Where Love Lives".

 When Junior Vasquez took a sabbatical from The Sound Factory in Manhattan, Knuckles took over and launched a successful run as resident DJ.
 He continued to work as a remixer through the 1990s and into the next decade, reworking tracks from Michael Jackson, Luther Vandross, Diana Ross, Eternal and Toni Braxton.
 He released several new singles, including "Keep on Movin'" and a re-issue of an earlier hit "Bac N Da Day" with Definity Records.
 In 1995, he released his second album titled Welcome to the Real World.
 By 2004, 13,000 copies had sold.

-Openly gay, Knuckles was inducted into the Chicago Gay and Lesbian Hall of Fame in 1996.

 In 2004, Knuckles released a 13-track album of original material – his first in over a decade – titled A New Reality.